 Oil on the hair and scalp is completely natural.
 Everyone produces sebum and it’s an essential way the body keeps the hair and scalp moisturised.

-However, we don’t all produce the same amount and, particularly in the summer months, some people can suffer from excessive oil production, experiencing more oily hair than others.
+However, we don’t all produce the same amount and, particularly in the summer months, some people can experience more oily hair than others.

 Why summer can make hair look greasy